 Usage-based billing is a common practice in SaaS models.
-Many SaaS companies choose this pricing method to align their revenues with the actual use of the service by their customers.
-But be careful: without specific clauses, variable billing can quickly become a source of disputes.
+Many vendors choose this pricing approach to align their revenue with the actual use of the service by their customers.
+But without precise clauses, variable billing can quickly become a source of disputes.

-A vague agreement deprives the SaaS company of any leverage to justify an increase in the invoice.
-On the other hand, a clear contractual framework protects you and avoids endless discussions with your customers.
+A vague contract deprives the vendor of any leverage to justify an increase in the invoice.
+Conversely, a clear contractual framework protects your revenue and avoids endless discussions with your customers.

 Why a vague clause is not enough

-On paper, the wording seems simple.
-In practice, it is inapplicable.
-The customer disputes, refuses to pay, and you have no solid legal means to demand the additional bill.
-Worse: you risk permanently damaging the business relationship.
+On paper, the wording seems straightforward.
+In practice, it is unenforceable.
+The customer disputes, refuses to pay, and you have no solid legal basis to demand the additional invoice.
+Worse: you risk permanently damaging the commercial relationship.

 The problem is twofold:

-• the customer did not anticipate the overrun in his budget,
+• the customer did not anticipate the overage in their budget,

-The first step is choosing and clearly defining the billing metric.
-Depending on your SaaS, this can be:
+The first step is to choose and clearly define the billing metric.
+Depending on your SaaS, this could be:

 • the number of active users,